-Well, there could be many factors.
-But we’ll go over the main ones in this blog.
+What causes a bad hotel wifi experience?
+Well, there could be many factors, but we’ll go over the main wifi problems in this blog.

-This could be because the speed(Bandwidth) isn’t sufficient, or too many unwanted devices are hogging all the bandwidth at the expense of other users.
+This could be because the speed or bandwidth isn’t sufficient, or too many unwanted devices are hogging all the bandwidth at the expense of other users.

-Bear in mind that most guests travel with 2-3 devices (phone/tablet/laptop) & a good percentage will want to stream their favourite Netflix boxset or films whilst onsite!
+Bear in mind that most guests travel with 2-3 devices (phone/tablet/laptop) and a good percentage will want to stream their favourite Netflix boxset or films whilst onsite!
 Who pays for hotel films anymore?
 Oh, and to do that requires some serious bandwidth as most guests want to watch HD quality streams – at 5Mbps per device.

 So, you’re one of the few that has a great internet feed – what else could be providing the guests with a poor experience?

 Well, how each individual device can use that connection.